bladshed/project-2-vuejs/README.md

 ### FEATURES
 * The main feature of this web application is the reactive programming that handles real-time updates.

-* I used vue js for the reactive programming, it's super developer friendly, so easy to use and implement and there are a lot features that they can offer that are very useful too.
+* I used vue js for the reactive programming, it's super developer friendly, easy to implement and there are a of lot features that they can offer that are very useful too.

 ### TECHNOLOGIES USED